ginmaster/Invoice-Classifier-and-Extractor/README.md

 3. **Additional Formats** - Extend file handling for new document types
 4. **Output Formats** - Add new result formatters in the processing pipeline

-## License

-This project is part of the Microsoft Learn Azure AI documentation and samples.

 ## Related Resources

 - [Azure Content Understanding Documentation](https://docs.microsoft.com/azure/ai-services/content-understanding/)